tro3373/tro3373/README.md

 </div>

-## Hi
+## Hi, I'm tro3373

+- I'm primarily a backend engineer.
-- I'm a back-end engineer, but I also work on infrastructure and front-end.
+- I also like infrastructure and find it fun to automate things.
 - Simple is the best.